Skip to content

 Put effort in keeping things simple

-Growing complexity is one of the biggest problem in software development.
-To keep this project maintainable we should put effort in keeping the complixity low.
+Growing complexity is one of the biggest problems in software development.
+To keep this project maintainable we should put effort in keeping the complexity low.
 Complexity can be caused by clueless spaghetti code but also by astronaut architectures.
 Keeping things simple is not easy but hard work.
 It involves thinking up several solutions to your problem weighing the pros and cons and moving it around and upside down to look for even better (simpler) solutions.

 Continuous Refactoring